Sienci-Labs/Resources/superlongboard/slb-other-controllers.md

 ![](/_images/_superlongboard/_upgrade/slb_up_p2_Box.jpg){.aligncenter .size-medium}

 We hope everything arrived well and in one piece!
-Let’s take the cover off the SuperLongBoard and see what’s under the hood.
+Let's take the cover off the SuperLongBoard and see what's under the hood.

 Unscrew the top-right thumbscrew a couple turns (pictured) then slide the cover to the right.
-Once the hole in the cover lines up, you’ll be able to pull the top of the cover towards you and it will come free.
+Once the hole in the cover lines up, you'll be able to pull the top of the cover towards you and it will come free.

 ![](/_images/_superlongboard/_upgrade/slb_up_p2_open.png){.aligncenter .size-medium}